The Agentic AI

 An Austrian developer pushed three text files to GitHub.
 In six weeks it passed 346,000 stars.
 Jensen Huang called it the operating system for personal AI.
 OpenAI adopted the protocol within months.

 Any SaaS platform that exposes MCP can now be operated autonomously by an agent.
 Not with months of custom integration.
 With a standard protocol and a configuration file.
 The Business Edition explains what that means for your company.
 The Builder Edition explains how to build it.
-The third handbook — coming 2027 — documents what the operator has learned by then, and what that changes.
+The third handbook — coming Autumn 2026 — documents what the operator learns from live Business Operating System simulations running right now.

 Built with